douglasgreen/news/2025/03/12/en.md

 ### Uranus: The Mysterious Heat of the Ice Giant

 Uranus, the seventh planet from the Sun, has always intrigued scientists with its unique characteristics.
 Recently, researchers discovered that Uranus emits more heat than previously thought.
 This finding is surprising because Uranus is known for its low internal heat compared to other giant planets like Jupiter and Saturn.
 Unlike its neighbors, which radiate almost twice as much energy as they receive from the Sun, Uranus was believed to emit very little excess heat.
 However, new observations suggest that Uranus might have hidden sources of heat, possibly due to its complex interior structure or unknown atmospheric processes.
 This discovery challenges our understanding of the ice giant and opens up new questions about its formation and evolution in the solar system.

+## Discovery of 'Pink': The Oldest Human Face Fossil in Western Europe

+In a remarkable discovery, archaeologists in Spain have uncovered the oldest known partial face fossil of a human ancestor in Western Europe.
+The fossil, affectionately nicknamed "Pink," was found at the Sima del Elefante site in the Atapuerca Mountains.
+Dating back between 1.1 and 1.4 million years, Pink's remains consist of a left cheekbone and upper jaw.
+This discovery sheds light on early human migration patterns, suggesting that ancient humans settled in Europe much earlier than previously thought.
+Researchers believe Pink may belong to a new species closely related to Homo erectus, a species known for its use of tools and fire.
+The site also revealed stone tools and animal bones, indicating that these early humans were skilled hunters.
+This finding not only enriches our understanding of human evolution but also highlights the rich prehistoric history of the Atapuerca region.

 ### Massive Storm Threatens Millions Across the U.S. with Severe Weather